Fast machine learned interatomic potential for hydrogen-induced embrittlement in {\alpha}-Fe: Results

-We further verified the interactions of H atoms with dislocations using the Fe-H tabGAP.
-Since these interactions are also one of the possible culprits causing premature mechanical failure, it is important to ensure that the IAP adequately describes these interactions.
 Firstly, we identified the unique binding sites for H atoms around a $1/2\hkl<111>\hkl{110}$ easy-core screw dislocation.
-For this, we inserted H atoms randomly within a rectangular region of $5\times5\times3 \si{\angs}$ around the dislocation core.
-These binding sites are illustrated in Fig. \ref{fig:H_Eb_screw_pos} and compared to the non-ZPE corrected DFT data from Ref. \cite{itakura_effect_2013} in Fig. \ref{fig:H_Eb_screw_dft}.
-The binding sites in Fig. \ref{fig:H_Eb_screw} are colored according to the binding energy values calculated with the tabGAP within the range defined by the colorbar on the side of the figure.
-The annotation of the binding sites is the same as in \cite{itakura_effect_2013}, hence for clarity, we do not show the DFT binding sites in Fig. \ref{fig:H_Eb_screw_pos}.
-The detailed comparison between the tabGAP and DFT binding sites, as well as those predicted by the classical IAP Ram\_EAM, can be seen in the Appendix \ref{app:Eb_H_screw}.
-The absolute values of the tabGAP and DFT binding energy values for the annotated sites are compared in Fig. \ref{fig:H_Eb_screw_dft}.
-We see that the binding site locations with the tabGAP are well in line with the DFT predictions.
-Most notably, the three strongly binding basins around the dislocation core, those that include the E1 and E2 sites in the configuration E2-E1-E1-E2, are predicted by the tabGAP similarly to the DFT from Ref. \cite{itakura_effect_2013}, which is visible in Fig. \ref{fig:H_Eb_screw_app}.
-In comparison, some of the binding site locations predicted by the classical IAPs are not in agreement with the locations identified in the DFT calculations.
+For this, we randomly inserted singular H atoms within a rectangular region of $5\times5\times3 \; \si{\angs}$ around the dislocation core and relaxed the atomic positions.
+The relaxed H binding sites are illustrated in Fig. \ref{fig:H_Eb_screw_pos} and compared to the non-ZPE corrected DFT data from Ref. \cite{itakuraEffectHydrogenAtoms2013a} in Fig. \ref{fig:H_Eb_screw_dft}.
+The annotation of the binding sites was adopted from Ref. \cite{itakuraEffectHydrogenAtoms2013a}.
+The detailed comparison between the tabGAP and DFT binding sites, as well as those predicted by the classical IAP Ram\_EAM, can be seen in Fig. \ref{appfig:H_Eb_screw} in the Appendix.
+From this figure we see that the binding site locations with the tabGAP are in excellent agreement with the DFT predictions.
+Most notably, the three strongly binding basins around the dislocation core, those that include the E1 and E2 sites in the configuration E2-E1-E1-E2, are predicted by the tabGAP similarly to the DFT from Ref. \cite{itakuraEffectHydrogenAtoms2013a}.
+In comparison, there are three binding site locations predicted by the Ram\_EAM near the dislocation core that are not in agreement with the locations identified in the DFT calculations.